 What is SST in Malaysia?

-SST was reintroduced in place of GST in 2018 it is a single-stage tax that is levied at the final point of sale of goods or the final point of service delivery for services.
-It has 2 components service tax and sales tax.
+SST was reintroduced in place of GST in 2018.
+It is a single-stage tax that is levied at the final point of sale of goods or the final point of service delivery for services.
+It has 2 components: service tax and sales tax.

-Goods and service tax in Malaysia
+Goods and Services Tax in Malaysia

 GST vs SST in Malaysia